HMXHIU/christmas/docs/crossover/character-spirtes.md

 This is a summary of of the bones and textures required:

-- headBone, headTextureNE, headTextureSW
+- frontLowerArmBone, front_lower_arm.png
+- frontUpperArmBone, front_upper_arm.png
-- torsoBone, torsoTextureNE, torsoTextureSW
+- torsoBone, torso.png
-- leftUpperArmBone, leftUpperArmTextureNE, leftUpperArmTextureSW
-- rightUpperArmBone, rightUpperArmTextureNE, rightUpperArmTextureSW
-- leftLowerArmBone, leftLowerArmTextureNE, leftLowerArmTextureSW
-- rightLowerArmBone, rightLowerArmTextureNE, rightLowerArmTextureSW
-- leftLowerLegBone, leftLowerLegTextureNE, leftLowerLegTextureSW
-- rightLowerLegBone rightLowerLegTextureNE, rightLowerLegTextureSW
-- leftUpperLegBone, leftUpperLegTextureNE, leftUpperLegTextureSW
-- rightUpperLegBone rightUpperLegTextureNE, rightUpperLegTextureSW
-- leftFootBone, leftFootTextureNE, leftFootTextureSW
+- headBone, head.png
+- backLowerArmBone, back_lower_arm.png
+- backUpperArmBone, back_upper_arm.png
+- frontLowerLegBone, front_lower_leg.png
+- frontUpperLegBone, front_upper_leg.png
+- backLowerLegBone, back_lower_leg.png
-- rightFootBone, rightFootTextureNE, rightFootTextureSW
+- backUpperLegBone,back_upper_leg.png

 Each bone should have a position relative to the parent bone.
 The parent bone is the torso bone.
 The anchor points of each texture is the base of each bone.